SHOCKING PHOTOS: Appalling Conditions on Live Export Ships

 Dr Simpson should be congratulated on having the courage to speak up in a bid to improve conditions for animals used for live export.
 There is simply no humane way to transport thousands of animals on stinking, filthy ships in extreme temperatures and on journeys lasting days or even weeks to reach a destination where they will be slaughtered in ways which would be illegal in Australia.

-Ask the Australian Prime Minister to end live export today, before millions more animals suffer the same terrible fate.
+Ask the Australian Prime Minister and your local MP to end live export today, before millions more animals suffer the same terrible fate.